docupotamus/docupotamus/site/docs/quickstart.md

 <TaskList>
 - Install Node.js.
 - Create a new site.
-- Install the Docupotamus preset.
+- Install and register the Docupotamus preset.
-- Register the Docupotamus preset.
 - Start your site.
 </TaskList>